DISTRHO/Cardinal/doc/BUILDING.md

 ## Build options

-Cardinal uses makefiles as build system.
-So you just got to run `make` within the Cardinal main directory.
+Cardinal uses [GNU Make](https://www.gnu.org/software/make/) as build system.
+So you just got to run `make` within the Cardinal main directory in order to build.

-There are a few useful options you can pass as arguments when building.
+There are a few useful options you can pass as arguments when building though.
 Use them as `make SOMEOPTION=SOMEVALUE` syntax.
 You can specify as many options as you want.

 Developer related options: